crhall-writing/crhall-writing.github.io/_poems/sick.md

 punctuating through the spittle
 about how the ways you feel excited
 or silly or carefree or even haunted
-are not on the list they’ve manufactured
+are not on the list they’ve concocted
 the one that’s never communicated
 outside the tiny circle bursting
 like a beached whale, plumes escaping